castorini/pyserini/docs/experiments-msmarco-doc.md

 gunzip runs/msmarco-docdev-top100.gz
 ```

-Then, run `trec_eval` to compare.
+Then, run `trec_eval` to compare:
-Note that to be fair, we restrict evaluation to top 100 hits per topic (which is what Microsoft provides):

 ```
-$ tools/eval/trec_eval.9.0.4/trec_eval -c -mmap -M 100 tools/topics-and-qrels/qrels.msmarco-doc.dev.txt runs/msmarco-docdev-top100
+$ tools/eval/trec_eval.9.0.4/trec_eval -c -mrecall.100 -mmap \
+   tools/topics-and-qrels/qrels.msmarco-doc.dev.txt runs/msmarco-docdev-top100
 map                   	all	0.2219

-$ tools/eval/trec_eval.9.0.4/trec_eval -c -mmap -M 100 tools/topics-and-qrels/qrels.msmarco-doc.dev.txt runs/run.msmarco-doc.dev.bm25.txt
-map                   	all	0.2303
+recall_100            	all	0.7564
 ```

-We see that "out of the box" Anserini is already better!
+We can see that Anserini's (tuned) BM25 baseline is already much better than the baseline provided by the organizers.

 ## Replication Log